sosten6/CAPSTONE-PROJECT/README.md

 2. Login:
    - The user is prompted to log in with a username and password.
-   - The default employee account is, "sosten,"  with the password "62sos35ten."Another employee account is,  "admin" with the password "1234".
+   - The default employee account is, "sosten"  with the password "62sos35ten" Another employee account is,  "admin" with the password "1234".
 Another employee account
    - The `_getch` function is used for password input to enhance security by not displaying the password on the screen.

 3. Menu: